-Lake Powell has been filling, spilling, and shrinking behind Glen Canyon Dam for more than sixty years.
-Its water level tells the story of the Colorado River itself — a full reservoir in the 1980s, then a long drought-driven decline that keeps setting new record lows.
-Here is that history, by the numbers.
+Lake Powell has been filling, spilling, and shrinking behind Glen Canyon Dam for more than sixty years, and its rise and fall mirrors the Colorado River itself — a full reservoir in the 1980s, then a long drought-driven decline that keeps setting new record lows.
+The dated readings below track the whole run.

 The short answer